CLOCTools/lds-ctrl-est/README.md

 The bindings need to be generated just once per Python version.
 Once the build is complete, navigate to the `[build location]/python` folder and run `pip install .` to make it importable anywhere for your current environment. *The file structure only works correctly for this if you use a single-config generator like Ninja, though.*

 Also, beware that a single build might not work for both the standalone library and the Python package, since the conversion between NumPy and Armadillo alters the way Armadillo allocates memory.
+In this case you may want to build once with `-DLDSCTRLEST_BUILD_PYTHON=ON`, install the package, then again with  `-DLDSCTRLEST_BUILD_PYTHON=OFF` for the pure C++ build to work correctly.

 # Reporting Issues
 If you encounter bugs when using this library or have specific feature requests that you believe fall within the stated scope of this project, please [open an issue on GitHub](https://github.com/stanley-rozell/lds-ctrl-est/issues) and use an appropriate issue template where possible.
 You may also fork the repository and submit pull-requests with your suggested changes.